gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/solvationenergy.rst

-    In addition, the stochastic integrator 'sd' is used instead of 'md', as it provides a better sampling, which is crucial here, particularly when the HBC and the water are not coupled.
+    In addition, the stochastic integrator 'sd' is used instead of 'md', as it provides a better sampling, which is crucial here, particularly when the HBC and the water molecules are not coupled.

     Copy as well the following |solvation-topol.top| file within the 'solvation/' folder (the only difference with the previous one if the path to the ff folder).